Hyperlotl/Hyperlotl/README.md

-Hi there!
+#Hi there!
 My name is Hyperlotl and I'm an axolotl that codes AND animates.
-How cool is that!?!?
+Cool right?

-I'm pretty profecient in python and GDscript(godot), and I have basic skills in scripting
+I'm pretty profecient in python and GDscript(godot), and I have basic JavaScript skills

 I like axolotls a lotl!

-🌱 I’m currently learning javascript and
+🌱 I’m currently learning javascript and the Transformers Library(Its amazing lol)

 💞️ I’m looking to collaborate on anything really =)